Henrico County, Virginia: History

 The original county seat was at Varina, at the Varina Farms plantation across the James River from Henricus.
 Colonist John Rolfe built this plantation, where he lived with his wife, Pocahontas.
 Henrico's government was located at Varina from around 1640 until 1752.

 In 1752, Henrico relocated its seat to a more central location inside the city of Richmond, between Church Hill and what is now Tobacco Row.
 The county seat remained at 22nd and Main St in Richmond even after the city's government became fully independent of the county in 1842.
-It was not until 1974 when the county moved out of the Henrico County Courthouse to a complex in the western portion of the county at the intersection of Parham Road and Hungary Springs Road in Laurel.
+In 1974, the county moved out of the Henrico County Courthouse to a complex in the western portion of the county at the intersection of Parham Road and Hungary Springs Road in Laurel.

-In addition to the 1974 complex, in 1988 the county opened its Eastern Government Center to be more convenient to county residents in the eastern portion of the county.
+In addition to the 1974 complex, in 1988, the county opened its Eastern Government Center to be more convenient to county residents in the eastern portion of the county.
 It is located on Nine Mile Road.

 American Civil War battle sites

-During the Civil War, in 1862 Henrico County was the site of numerous battles during the Peninsula Campaign, including:
+During the Civil War in 1862, Henrico County was the site of numerous battles during the Peninsula Campaign, including: